ArturoAmaya/CSE145-CatTracker/hardware.md

 * The lime circles should be jumped together with a wire.
 * The light blue circle is where the 3 inch antenna wire is soldered.
 * The pink circles are for the power to the GPS.

+## Case

+We 3D printed a case that was basically just a box.
+If one were to solder the wires onto the board instead of using pin connections, the case could probably be much smaller.